-1. Remove the miter saw from the carton.

-IMPORTANT: Do not lift miter saw by the trigger switch handle.
+- 1. Remove the miter saw from the carton. - IMPORTANT: Do not lift miter saw by the trigger switch handle.
 It may cause misalignment.
 Lift machine by the built-in carry handle.

-2. Place the saw on a secure stationary work surface.
+- 2. Place the saw on a secure stationary work surface. - 3.
 Separate all parts from the packing material.
 Check each one with the illustration to make certain all items are accounted for before discarding any packing material.

 If any part is missing or damaged, do not attempt to assemble the miter saw, or plug in the power cord until the missing or damaged part is correctly replaced.
-Call 1-800-843-1682 for missing or damaged part replacement.
 To avoid electric shock, use only identical replacement parts when servicing double insulated tools.
-Call 1-888-331-4569 for replacement parts.
+Call 1-800-4-MY-HOME® for replacement parts.